Let LLMs Speak Embedding Languages: Generative Text Embeddings via Iterative Contrastive Refinement: Introduction

 Text embeddings are fundamental to a wide range of natural language processing (NLP) applications, including information retrieval, semantic search, clustering, and recommendation~\cite{karpukhin2020dense,liu2024once,xiong2021approximate}.
 With the rise of large language models (LLMs), representation learning has advanced further: fine-tuning LLMs on large corpora now yields superior performance on several embedding benchmarks~\cite{tao2024llms}.

-However, current LLM-based embeddings typically adopt an encoder-style design: embeddings are extracted in a single forward pass with contrastive learning objectives, without leveraging the generative capacity of LLMs.
+However, current LLM-based embeddings typically operate as single-pass feature extractors: embeddings are extracted in a single forward pass with contrastive learning objectives, without leveraging the generative capacity of LLMs.
 This overlooks a key strength of pretrained LLMs—their ability to reason and iteratively refine through autoregressive generation~\cite{wei2022chain,tts}.
 This raises a fundamental question: \emph{Can LLM-based embedding models also benefit from iterative generation?} We hypothesize that generation enables iterative refinement of embeddings, allowing models to progressively consolidate semantics over multiple steps rather than encoding all semantics in a single pass.

 \textbf{Challenges.} Designing effective generative embeddings presents several challenges.
 First, naive generation degrades embedding quality since pretrained LLMs are optimized for fluent text, not tokens aligned with semantic similarity (see \cref{sec:generation-length}).
 Second, unlike traditional language modeling, there is no clear generation target: it is unclear what content the model should generate to obtain universally useful embeddings.
 Third, existing embedding learning frameworks do not accommodate multi-step generative refinement.
 Therefore, it is necessary to develop new training paradigms that provide meaningful supervision for generative embeddings.